BestTimesToVisit.com Logo

 money

 Take advantage of Pittsburgh's many free attractions.
-The Carnegie Museums of Pittsburgh offer free admission on Tuesdays, and you can spend hours exploring the Phipps Conservatory and Botanical Gardens without spending a dime on a regular day if you pack your own snacks and water.
+The Carnegie Museums of Pittsburgh offer free admission on Tuesdays, and exploring the vibrant Strip District on a weekend morning is a fantastic (and free!) way to soak in the local atmosphere and sample goodies.

 culture